epfl-lasa/pybullet_robot/README.md

 ### Preparation

-If you dont have `pip3` and `pipenv` installed on your machine yet, do so:
+If you don't have `pip3` and `pipenv` installed on your machine yet, do so:

 ```bash
 sudo apt install python3-pip